xiongsiheng/SWAP/README.md

 print(dataset)
 split = dataset['train']
 ```

+## Accelerate with Multi GPUs
+The default training/inference arguments are for a single A100 (GPU memory: 80G).
+If you have multiple GPUs, the **training** process can be accelerated in a distributed way.
+Here we recommend the library of **DeepSpeed** [[docs]](https://huggingface.co/docs/peft/en/accelerate/deepspeed).

+Also, you can accelerate the **inference** with multiple GPUs.

 ## Contact
 If you have any inquiries, please feel free to raise an issue or reach out to sxiong45@gatech.edu.